Renesha1/kickstarter-analysis/README.md

-# kickstarter-analysis
+# "An Analysis of Kickstarter Campaigns."
-performing analysis on kickstarter data to uncover trends
+performing analysis on data that will help Louise invision and help her make a decision on the best route for starting her play